For all Press / PR information

 Seeing as the Alexander McQueen label, and consequently McQ, has been built on design ideals that glorify a union of innovation and extreme aesthetics, it’s no wonder that Damian is enthusiastic about the circulation of new blood within the industry.
 Young talent often needs a platform and some support along the road to becoming the leaders of tomorrow.
 The company has a history of providing designers with life-changing support – Lee McQueen was helped early on by mentor Isabella Blow.
 Even current creative director Sarah Burton was once an intern before becoming the protégé of the late McQueen.
 Damian affirms that “it’s vital for those of us in the industry to pass on as much information as possible to the next generation of design talent here in the UK”.

 The Selection Process 2013 – judge Marios Schwab

 20 May 2013 by

+Please note: Due to unforeseen work commitments Marios Schwab was unable to judge Texprint 2013.
 Who better to select Texprint’s emerging designers of the future than Marios Schwab, one the UK’s own rising stars of fashion?
 His intelligent collections have not only ensnared the attention of key players in the industry, he has amassed a celebrity following that includes the likes of Clémence Poséy, Chloë Sevigny and Jessica Chastain.
 Marios’s cutting edge designs are praise for their astute attention to cut and detail – both of which he says can be led and even inspired by innovative textiles.